Follow the Money: Does it lead to Russia and a Reset of American Education?

 Meet the Global Education Futures Group

-Many of the Russian organizations affiliated with Skolvolvo and mentioned in From Russia with Money are also listed in the Global Education Futures Map 2015-35 (above) and this ReFutureMe summary, as making significant contributions in creating the map:
+Many of the Russian organizations affiliated with Skolvolvo and mentioned in From Russia with Money are also listed in the Global Education Futures Map 2015-35 (above) and another map here, and this ReFutureMe summary, as making significant contributions in creating the map:

 - Skoltech (Technology and Innovation wing of Skolvovo); Edward Crawley, Skolvovo President, ties to MIT and NASA